 Three Paths to Help Conquer the Chaos of Change

 I’m having a tough time finding many straightforward workplaces these days.
-My community building work often results in me landing in organizations where solutions are complicated and messy.
-Not only that, the need for change is sometimes driven by a belief (usually that of the funders or elected officials involved) that there is a one-size-fits-all secret sauce solution that can be implemented within several months.
+My future-focused leadership work often results in me landing in organizations where solutions are complicated and messy.
+Not only that, the need for change is sometimes driven by a belief (usually that of the funders, directors, or elected officials involved) that there is a one-size-fits-all, secret sauce solution that can be implemented within several months.

 Needless to say these days it often takes much longer to check anything off my to-do list.
 Sigh.

 Without a doubt this drive for change is due to our constantly changing, hyper-connected world, and a growing recognition that the systems built for the industrial era are broken and no longer valid.
-This is complicated by a growing understanding that hierarchical, command-and-control, top-down leadership simply doesn’t work anymore, and trusted relationships, networks and webs and “meshwork” are the foundation of any change we need to put into place.
+This is complicated by a growing understanding that hierarchical, command-and-control, top-down leadership simply doesn’t work anymore.
+What is becoming increasingly clear is that the challenges are far too complicated for anyone individual or organization to solve on their own.
+As a result, we need to invest time and energy in the development of trusted relationships, networks and webs.
+This new infrastructure is the essential foundation for any change we need to put into place.

 All of this is further compromised by the fact that not everyone is wired for leading the often messy system-thinking and innovation that will be required.
 That’s not a judgment as much as it is an observation.
 And ultimately it truly is a good thing because chances are that if you’re not wired for transformational leadership you are essential for what experts call transactional leadership.
 Transactional leadership is more about keeping the ship afloat and everything flowing smoothly and goodness knows that is just as important.